braph-software/BRAPH-2/tutorials/developers/dev_intro/test_readme.md

 Furthermore, each instance of a prop has the following features:

-	- A `value`.footnote`The value is by defalut a `NoValue`.
+	- A `value`.
+The value is by defalut a `NoValue`.
 For `PARAMETER`, `DATA`, `FIGURE`, and `GUI` props, it can also be a callback.
-For `CONSTANT` props, it is usually a concrete value.`
+For `CONSTANT` props, it is usually a concrete value.
 	The functions to set, get, and memorize a value will be discussed in the following sections.

 	- A `seed` for the random number generator to ensure the reproducibility of the results.
 	The seed of each property is a 32-bit unsigned integer and is initialized when an element is constructed by calling `randi(intmax('uint32'))`.

-	The seed can be obtained using:code`seed = el.getPropSeed(pointer)`
+	The seed can be obtained using:
+	`seed = el.getPropSeed(pointer)`
 	where `pointer` can be either a prop number or tag.
 	It cannot be changed.

 	- A `checked` status, which is true by default.
-	Checked props are checked for format when they are set and for value when they are set/calculated.footnote{Whencode`BRAPH2.CHECKED = false`, no checks are performed.
-This needs to be changes in the file "BRAPH2.m".}
+	Checked props are checked for format when they are set and for value when they are set/calculated.
+When `BRAPH2.CHECKED = false`, no checks are performed.
+This needs to be changes in the file "BRAPH2.m".

 	The checked status of a prop can be altered with the functions:
 	`el.checked(pointer)`
 	`el.unchecked(pointer)`
-	The checked status of a prop can be assessed with the function:code`checked = el.isChecked(pointer)` where `pointer` can be either a prop number or tag.
+	The checked status of a prop can be assessed with the function:
+	`checked = el.isChecked(pointer)`
+	where `pointer` can be either a prop number or tag.

-	- A `locked` status, which is false by default.footnote`The `PARAMETER` and `DATA` props get locked the first time a `RESULT` property is successfully calculated.
-The locked status is not used for `CONSTANT` props.`
+	- A `locked` status, which is false by default.
+The `PARAMETER` and `DATA` props get locked the first time a `RESULT` property is successfully calculated.
+The locked status is not used for `CONSTANT` props.

 	A prop can be locked with the function:
 	`el.lock(pointer)`
 	Once locked, it cannot be unlocked.
-	The locked status of a prop can be assessed with the function:code`locked = el.isLocked(pointer)` where `pointer` can be either a prop number or tag.
+	The locked status of a prop can be assessed with the function:
+	`locked = el.isLocked(pointer)`
+	where `pointer` can be either a prop number or tag.

-	- A `callback` instance.footnote`Callbacks are not used with `METADATA` props.`
+	- A `callback` instance.
+Callbacks are not used with `METADATA` props.

+	The callback to a prop can be obtained using the function:
+	`cb = el.getCallback(pointer)`
-	The callback to a prop can be obtained using the function:code`cb = el.getCallback(pointer)` where `pointer` can be either a prop number or tag.
+	where `pointer` can be either a prop number or tag.

-Additional functions to operate with these features can be found by using the command `help Element` in the MatLab command line.begin`fullwidth`
+Additional functions to operate with these features can be found by using the command `help Element` in the MatLab command line.

 > **Property Categories**
 > >
  	> `CONSTANT` Static constant equal for all instances of the element.
 It allows incoming callbacks.